-We certainly made a splash in the national press with our latest creative work for The Big Bang Fair: challenging two of the most promising British synchronised swimmers to perform their World Championship routine… in a pool full of plastic.
+We certainly made a splash in the global press and on social media with our latest creative work for The Big Bang Fair: challenging two of the most promising British synchronised swimmers to perform their World Championship routine in a pool full of plastic.

-After collecting thousands of items of plastic, we headed to Bristol, where young syncro pair Kate Shortman and Isabelle Thorpe go to school, and dumped our entire haul of single-use plastic drinking bottles, plastic toiletries, plastic bags and plastic containers into their training pool.
+After collecting thousands of items of plastic (which we gathered by hand from our own homes over a period of four months), we headed to Bristol, where young syncro pros Kate Shortman and Isabelle Thorpe go to school and train, and dumped our entire haul of used single-use plastic drinking bottles, plastic toiletries, plastic bags and plastic containers into their training pool.
 We then filmed and photographed the pair attempt their normally effortless routine in conditions that are all too familiar for marine life nowadays.

 But making a point about what it is like for ocean-dwellers to swim in millions of tonnes of plastic was only half the story.
 The idea was also an opportunity for us to draw attention to the fact that young people across the UK are more concerned about the environment than ever – and think that STEM could be the path to protecting it.
 In fact, according to The Big Bang Fair nearly a third (28%) of young people say they want to see the oceans being revolutionised by STEM.
 It isn’t a case of wishful thinking, either.
 These young people are putting their hands and minds to the task and coming up with innovative ways to reduce plastic waste, with a 14% increase in those entering The Big Bang Competition 2019 basing their projects on saving the planet and reducing the burden of plastic.